Avaiga/taipy-doc/docs/manuals/gui/binding.md

 We call *page scopes* the context where the variables are located: first, the module where the page is defined, then the main module.

-!!! important "Defining a page scope"
+!!! note "Defining a page scope"
     A page scope, where variables used in a page definition are searched, is the module where the page *instance* (an instance of the `Markdown^` or the `Html^` classes), **not** the text of the page.